-Product liability injuries can occur when a product that is available for consumer use, is faulty, or when an item does not perform within the manufacturers original intent.
-Product liability refers to the responsibility of the manufacturer or producer of a product, making a product available for the general public that is dangerous, defective, harmful, or otherwise unsafe to use and does not meet the standards for safety.
+Defective product injuries can occur when a product that is available for consumer use is faulty, or when an item does not perform within the manufacturers original intent.
+Product liability refers to the responsibility of the manufacturer or producer of a consumer product that is dangerous, defective, harmful, or otherwise unsafe to use and does not meet the standards for safety.
 The responsible parties can include the company that made or produced the product, the maker of parts for a product, and/or the store that ultimately sold the product to consumers.

 While some products are potentially hazardous by nature (power tools, knives, ladders, and more), products like these must come with warning labels.
 Product liability comes in three forms: design defects, manufacturing defects, and warning defects.

 If you were injured as a result of a defective product contact an Indianapolis defective product lawyer immediately.
 Call Wagner Reese, LLP at (888) 204-8440.

 - Design Defect: A design defect occurs when the original design of a product contains a defect that makes it unsafe.
 For example, if a coffee cup was designed so that the bottom melted whenever hot liquid was poured inside of it, thereby burning whoever was holding the cup, it would fall under the category of a design defect.

 - Manufacturing Defect: A product can be labeled with a manufacturing defect if the design of the product was sound but an error was made in the production process which resulted in an unsafe product.
 For example, if a desk was manufactured without several of the screws which were required to hold it together, but those screws were originally in the design blueprint, the product would fall into the category of a manufacturing defect.